Azure/azure-saas/README.md

 - Web Deployment Packages for all solutions components

 ### Monitoring
-- Azure Application Insights included for all Web and API Apps
+- Azure Application Insights included for all App Services

 ### Deployment
 - Simplified deployment with 'Deploy to Azure' for each microservice